shanks219/maubot-gemini-bot/README.md

 Before you run the bot, you must fill out your "google api key" to the panel of bot config.

+# Use
+Use !gemini or !gi commond to start a chat

 ## Copyrights
 MIT License.